BPRD and BPS Hosting Childcare Services

 The Bismarck Parks and Recreation District is trying to help out essential workers in need of child care services.

-Beginning today, Parks and Rec is running an emergency day care for city “life line workers.”
-The department of Human Services and Governor Burgum’s office created this new term to describe those who have to leave their homes to provide an essential service.
+Beginning today, Parks and Rec is running an emergency daycare for city “lifeline workers.”
+The Department of Human Services and Gov. Doug Burgum’s office created this new term to describe those who have to leave their homes to provide an essential service.

 “Bismarck Public Schools did decide to host these at a middle school because we didn’t want to use a playground, which kids love to use so we wouldn’t have kind of intermissing on the playground.